maskarade/Android-Orma/README.md

 Orma has the following features:

-* Fast as hand-written code with `SQLiteOpenHelper`
 * Annotation-based schema definitions with POJO model classes
+* As fast as hand-written code with `SQLiteOpenHelper`
-* Semi-automatic migration, as well as hand-written, step-by-step migration
+* Smart migration, where you don't need to code migration steps
-* Code generation by annotation processing
+* Generating bindings in compile time by annotation processing

 ## Getting Started